nickuhn/bitmap_transformer/README.md

 This project takes in a bitmap file.
 Reads it into a buffer and then performs a transform on the buffer.
 After the transform is complete it writes the stream to a new file.

+The project uses 2 modules bufferReader.js and transform.js, tied together by index.js.

 ##To Run:

 Runs from the command line using: node index.js [dir] [flag]

-###bufferReader

-bufferReader takes in a file directory and flag.
-It then determines whether the file is a paletted bitmap, or nonpaletted bitmap.

-After deciding which type of file it is dealing with it calls transform.js and depending on the flag performs different transforms on the file.
+###index.js

+Index.js is the file that ties everything together.
+It takes in the command line arguments, builds a new buffer object by calling bufferReader.js.

+It then determines the endianness of the system and adjusts the applicable buffer object values.

+Finally depending on the buffer object values it alls the applicable transformer methods and saves the transformed buffer as a new file.

+###bufferReader.js

+Creates an object that stores all applicable buffer info.

+This object also has methods on it to call on transform.js in different ways depending on the transform required and type of file passed in.

-Finally it takes the buffer and creates a new file in the same directory with "transformed" added to the file name.
+The final method on the object writes the buffer to a new file saved in the same directory but with the added info of what transform had been performed on it.

-###transform
+###transform.js

-transform takes in a bit of data and performs a transform on it causing the overall bitmap to change.
+Transform.js takes in a bit of data and performs a transform on it causing the overall bitmap to change.
+The transform performed depends on the flag passed in on the command line.

 ####Flags Available: